 Another option which can be highly favorable is a HSA account.
 This is a magical tax sheltered account because the money goes in tax free, grows tax free, and comes out tax free as long as it’s spent towards medical expenses.
 This account is the Holy Grail for tax optimization.
 For my husband’s HSA he even has any employer contribution.
 That is free money for us on top of the tax savings!
 However, there are a few downsides.

-- You need to create a system for saving your medial receipts over the years for when you are ready to take out money.
+- If you have an HSA and you don’t want to use it for medical expenses now, you can invest the money and use this account to cover medical expenses later on after it grows tax free and comes out tax free.
+You can also use it later in life on non health related items but then you will need to create a system for saving your medial receipts over the years.
+For as many paid receipts you have, that’s how much money you can use from your HSA account to purchase anything.
 We take a photo of the receipt with our phone and just save it on the computer with the date the bill was paid, who and what it was for.

 - Typically, these accounts have high deductibles and insurance won’t cover until you reach that deductible.
 If you are someone who sees a lot of doctors, this plan may not be ideal.